CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

 -  As you saw above with the Nucleoli example, mask the image via Objects, and use the Cytoplasm objects to create the mask.

+   -  You may even experiment with doing a similar EnhanceOrSuppressFeatures step before the masking as was used for the Nucleoli; you may get greater signal-to-noise, but possibly at the expense of "fragmenting" the Mitochondria objects in the later identification steps.

 .. figure:: ./TutorialImages/Fig7.png
    :align: center